-The asset is recognised under property, plant and equipment in the lessor's balance sheet and depreciated on a straight-line basis over the lease term.
+The asset is recognised under property, plant and equipment in the lessor's balance sheet and depreciated on a straight-line basis over its useful life.
 The depreciable amount excludes the residual value of the asset.
 The lease payments are taken to the profit and loss account in full on a straight-line basis over the lease term.
 Lease payments and depreciation expenses are taken to the profit and loss account under "Income from other activities" and "Expense on other activities".

-1.f.2 LESSEE ACCOUNTING
+1.f.2 Lessee accounting